Atharva-Vidwans/VQC-with-Pennylane/README.md

 ## Output
 The output of the program is a string similar to one in the ﬁle answer.ans containing the predicted labels for the testing data separated by commas.
-The accuracy of 98% was achieved by using this model and a custom-built ansatz function for classifying the data.
+The accuracy of 100% was achieved.
+While training the model the best parameters were saved in a variable and the same were used for testing the model.

 <img src="VQC_output.JPG" height="300" width="450">